 A-7 Asset Exploration History

-Block A-7, operated by Woodside, is adjacent and located to the south of block A-6 where MPRL E&P made a play opening gas discovery in March 2012 followed by a second gas discover in January 2016.
+Block A-7, operated by Woodside, is adjacent to the south of block A-6 where MPRL E&P made a play opening gas discovery in March 2012 followed by four more discoveries in Deep Waters in 2016-2018 with partners Woodside and TotalEnergies.

-Block A-7 is located in the offshore southern Rakhine Basin of Myanmar.
+Block A-7 is located in the Western Ayeyarwady Offshore of Myanmar.
 About one third of the block is in waters deeper than 1,000 m.
 The block was operated by Martaban City Services Inc. (MCSI) in the 1970s during which 2,633 km of 2D seismic were acquired.
 An exploration well was subsequently drilled down to 12,700 ft by MSCI in 1976 during which there was little evidence of the existence of a petroleum system.
 No production testing was undertaken and the well was plugged and abandoned.

 The block was later operated by Korea Myanmar Development Company (KMDC) in 2008-2012 during which a reprocessing of the existing vintage 2D seismic data was undertaken.
 No additional seismic or data acquisition activities were undertaken and the block was relinquished in 2012.